Year 10

 • Your Year 9 class teachers can help you identify your strengths and what might be suitable choices.

-• Your Year Level Coordinators and Mentor teachers can also offer support and advice.
+• Your Year Level Coordinators and Connect teacher can also offer support and advice.

-• Your parents have experience and insights you should call on.
+• Your parents/carers have experience and insights you should call on.

 • The Senior School Assistant Principal is a useful contact if you want to discuss VCE options.
-They are located in Year 11/12 area.
+They are located in Year 11/12 area.in

 Elective